About The Ministry

 To lead in the enhancement of lives, with emphasis on the vulnerable, through a network of integrated, effective and accessible social services.

-The major roles and responsibilities of the Ministry of the People and Social Development are:
+The major roles and responsibilities of the Ministry of Social Development and Family Services are:

 - Serving as a central coordinating body for the social sector with respect to the conduct of research, policy and programme planning and development; and monitoring and evaluation;